Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-24-tasking-manager-admin.md

 To create a new project, you must be logged into the Tasking Manager - use your OpenStreetMap account username & password.
 Note that you must have certain permissions assigned to your OpenStreetMap account in order to create a new project in the Tasking Manager.
 Open your Internet browser and go to tasks.hotosm.org.
 You will see a page like this:

-Once you are logged in, click on your username in the upper right hand corner.
-In the drop down menu, click “Create a New Project”.

-There are two options for creating a project:
-Draw an area of interest to be mapped
-Upload a GeoJSON or KML file of the area of interest to be mapped

 Option 1 - Draw
-Click the ‘Draw’ button
-Draw a polygon representing the area of interest in the map frame (right click; keep the right click pressed to move the map without adding a node)
-Note: the polygon should tightly fit the area of interest.
-This saves time for completing tiles that are not of interest (i.e. ocean, forest)

-Double click to complete the polygon

 Option 2 - Import GeoJSON or KML
 Click the ‘Import’ button